Information For Spiritual Directors

 It should be noted that this course does not lead to a professional qualification: participants are invited to approach it as part of their own process of discernment and spiritual development.

 All those who do go on to accompany others are asked to adhere to the Retreat Association Spiritual Direction Guidelines.
 They will themselves have a Spiritual Director and will also be expected to attend regular supervision, either as part of a group or as an individual (we offer both at St Antony’s).

 Potential applicants need to have experience of being accompanied by another for at least a year and should be able to demonstrate a deep commitment to their own faith journey and personal prayer life.
 Acceptance onto the course is subject to interview and references.

-Please note that the course is not running in the academic year 2020-21, as we are reviewing our learning programme and developing new modules.
+Please note that the course is not currently running, as we are reviewing our learning programme and developing new modules.

 In the meantime, if you wish to find out more about future courses, please contact Ruth Grant to register your interest.